 - Redness, along with feelings of tingling and numbness in the affected area, occurs.

 - The treated skin begins to lose its color.

 - Calluses appear at the site of application.

 People Who Should Avoid Ice Therapy

 People diagnosed with Raynaud’s disease, peripheral neuropathy, or any condition that compromises nerve sensation or blood circulation are susceptible to accidental injuries from overexposure to ice and, therefore must exercise extra precautions.

 Discussing your symptoms and medical history with a medical professional before starting ice therapy can help determine if ice therapy is appropriate.

 Injuries That Require Medical Attention

 If the injury occurred more than 2 days ago, ice therapy might not be an effective treatment.

-Ice can be applied within 24-48 hours of the onset of pain and swelling for the best chance of reducing inflammation.
-If, after 2 days, your symptoms have not improved, your injury may be a serious one that needs medical attention.
+Ice can be applied within 24–48 hours of the onset of pain and swelling for the best chance of reducing inflammation.
+If your symptoms don’t improve after 2 days of icing your injury may be a serious one that needs medical attention.